AntennaPod/antennapod.github.io/_i18n/en/documentation/bugs-first-aid/refresh-download-errors.md

 Does the error message in the Download log say "Failed to connect to [url]"?
 Then this probably means that there is interference on your network.
 If you have an ad-blocker, VPN, captive portal, proxy, privacy guard, special DNS service, or parental control set up on your phone, you can try turning these off.

 Do you see an error message like "not well-formed (invalid token)”?
 Then the publisher messed up their (RSS) feed.
 (For example, they might have used a plain `&`-sign rather than encoding it as `&amp;`.)
+Please contact the publisher directly, as this cannot be fixed at our end.

 If you can't pinpoint the issue, please copy the error message via the Copy-button and share it [on our forum](https://forum.antennapod.org/c/support/7).
 Our community will happily have a look to find out the exact cause!